RAF Husbands Bosworth: Operational life

 Although the final phases of construction were still being completed, the first RAF personnel arrived at the Station on 1 August 1943, when personnel from No. 14 Operational Training Unit (No. 14 OTU) arrived from RAF Cottesmore subsequently being joined by additional personnel from RAF Saltby.
 Operational flying commenced on 10 August when daylight operations were undertaken with the first night operations beginning on 17 August.

 RAF Husbands Bosworth came under 92 Group RAF, and was initially a satellite airfield for RAF Market Harborough under the command of the parent Station.
 The complement of aircraft on the Stations as of 1943 is listed as 61 Vickers Wellingtons, 4 Miles Martinets and an Avro Anson.
 The Wellingtons were the primary training aircraft by that time largely withdrawn from front-line operations, the Martinets would have been used for the target towing operations and the Anson would have served as the Station's communication aircraft.

 On 15 June 1944 No. 85 Operational Training Unit (No. 85 OTU) was formed at RAF Husbands Bosworth.
 The unit was formed from an element from No. 14 OTU and was tasked with training crews to undertake night bombing operations.
 No. 85 OTU was disbanded on 14 June 1945.

 Closure

 Following the disbandment of No. 85 OTU and the cessation of hostilities in 1945 activity on the Station was reduced to a minimum, and in 1946 it was closed.

 Current use

-Today the former Royal Air Force Station is known as Husbands Bosworth Airfield and has been home to the so-called " Gliding Centre" since 1965, which originated as the Coventry Gliding Club before moving to HusBos.
+Today the former Royal Air Force Station is known as Husbands Bosworth Airfield, and is home to the Husbands Bosworth Gliding Club Ltd, previously known as the Coventry Gliding Club Ltd from 1953 to 2022.

-The National Police Air Service (NPAS) have a Eurocopter EC135 Police Helicopter based at HusBos, which serves the Midlands along with East Anglia.
+The National Police Air Service (NPAS) have a Eurocopter EC135 Police Helicopter based at Husbands Bosworth, which serves the Midlands along with East Anglia.

-Following the closure of the RAF aerodrome the subsequent release of land by the British Government, the truncated Sibbertoft Road now lies on what once was the main east–west runway. and the current grass airfield is South of the road.
+Following the closure of the RAF aerodrome the subsequent release of land by the British Government, the truncated Sibbertoft Road now lies on what once was the main east–west runway. and the current grass airfield is north of the road.